Judges are a vital part of the American Iris Society. Learn more about judges. We hope you will consider becoming a judge.

 The above quick start comes from the Region 21 Bulletin 149, p 20-21 (2017).

-The requirements for maintaining continued accreditation as an AIS judge can be found in Chapter 1 – this is the updated 2021 link – of the current Handbook for Judges and Show Officials.
+The requirements for maintaining continued accreditation as an AIS judge can be found in Chapter 1 – of the current Handbook for Judges and Show Officials.